digital-futures-academy/airport-challenge/airport-challenge-solution.md

 9. try to take off a plane(id) which is not in the airport (landedPlanes)
-10. try land a second instance of a plane(id) that is already in landedPlanes (need to add a Boolean return to landPlane function?, no)
+10. try land a second instance of a plane(id) that is already in landedPlanes (need to add a Boolean return to landPlane function?, yes but did not end up using)

 ## Testing Edge Cases